Get instant quote

 Common types of metal forming include:

 • Forging.
-Metal is heated, then shaped by applying compressive force to it.
+Metal is heated and shaped by applying compressive force.

 • Extrusion.
-Metal is forced through a die to create a desired shape or profile.
+Metal is forced through a die to produce a specific shape or profile.

 • Drawing.
-Metal is pulled through a die to create a desired shape or profile.
+Metal is pulled through a die to form the required cross section.

 • Bending.
-Metal is bent to a desired shape via an applied force.
+Metal is bent to the desired geometry by applying force.

 Casting

-Casting is a manufacturing process in which a liquid material, such as metal, plastic, or ceramic, is poured into a mold and allowed to solidify into a desired shape.
-It is used to create parts that feature high degrees of accuracy and repeatability.
-Casting is also a cost-effective choice in large-batch production.
+Casting is a manufacturing process in which a liquid material, such as metal, plastic, or ceramic, is poured into a mould and allowed to solidify into the required shape.
+It produces parts with good accuracy and repeatability and is a cost effective option for large batch production.

 Common types of casting include:

 • Die casting.
-In die casting, molten metal is forced into a mold cavity under high pressure.
-Die casting is used to produce complex shapes with high accuracy and repeatability.
+Die casting forces molten metal into a mold cavity under high pressure.
+It is used to produce complex metal shapes with high accuracy and repeatability.

 Design for manufacturability and parts for production